 Upstream unveils Ocean AI to improve investigations and mitigation of complex cyber attacks

-Ocean AI powers the next generation of the mobility and vehicle SOC, delivering unprecedented efficiencies, scalability and optimizations
+Ocean AI powers the next generation mobility & vehicle security operations center, delivering unprecedented efficiencies, scalability, and optimizations

 Upstream’s Ocean AI enables customers to ask straightforward conversational and natural language (NLP) questions to obtain answers from the massive data sets analyzed by Upstream’s M-XDR.
 Based on large language models (LLMs), Ocean AI analyzes data from myriad sources and mobility assets, making connections between otherwise siloed data to offer a comprehensive view, delivering unprecedented efficiencies and optimizations to the mobility or vehicle SOC.